Unified.to

 Virtual webhooks: designed for scale

-2. Detects changes reliably
+2. Detects changes using consistent logic

-3. Emits webhook events when changes are found
+3. Emits webhook events when changes occur

 From the application's perspective: